beneath-hq/beneath/docs/overview/introduction.md

 ---
 title: Introduction
-description: Welcome to the Beneath documentation
+description: Welcome to the Beneath documentation!
 menu:
   docs:
     parent: overview
+    identifier: overview-introduction
     weight: 100
 weight: 100
 ---

-Welcome to the Beneath documentation!
 These pages explain both Beneath's high-level features and the technical details of how to operate it.
 They're intended to give the majority of readers a comfortable understanding of Beneath.

 The documentation is organized as follows: